codekiln/logseq-gardener/libs/commands/init/README.md

 					  lgpm map python onto work
 					  ```
 			- 3. **(Optional) Run `npm install`** (or your preferred package manager’s install command)
-				- If you plan to use Node-based workflow for automation:
 				- This triggers your `"postinstall": "lgpm sync"` script and copies any necessary files into the appropriate patch directories.
-				- If you aren’t using Node at all, you can still invoke `lgpm sync` directly whenever you need to.
 		- ### Frequently Asked Questions
 			- #### Do I need to use Git in the Logseq Garden **Root** to use `lgpm`?
-				- No. Advanced users may choose to do this, but it's not a supported configuration by default.
+				- Not required.
+Advanced users may choose to version-control the entire garden, but it's optional.
 			- #### Do I need to use Git in the Logseq Garden **Patches** to use `lgpm`?
-				- That's the recommended and assumed configuration.
-This enables
+				- That’s the recommended and assumed configuration.
+This enables:
-					- a safer use of `lgpm`, since you can go back in time and get the previous revision
+					- A safer use of `lgpm`, since you can revert to previous commits.
-					- sharing sub-graphs with others on GitHub
+					- Sharing sub-graphs (patches) with others on GitHub.
-				- Using `lgpm` without having a `git` repository for each of the Garden Patches is an unsupported setup, however, that doesn't mean that it can't be done.
-For example, you may have a Garden Patch that's only on one machine, and you may choose not to use git for that one patch, but that's not a setup that `lgpm` will test.
+				- If you choose not to version-control a patch, `lgpm` may still work, but that’s not an officially tested setup.
-			- #### Does `lgpm init` create a a Git repo or `.gitignore` in the Logseq Garden Root?
+			- #### Does `lgpm init` create a Git repo or `.gitignore` in the Logseq Garden Root?
-				- No, but you should run `lgpm init`, which does by default.
-				- If you choose to version-control your whole garden, you can run `git init` or clone an existing repo on your own.
+				- No. If you choose to version-control your whole garden, you can run `git init` (or clone an existing repo) on your own.
 However, `lgpm init` itself stays out of Git configuration for the Garden Root.
 			- #### Can I skip installing dependencies after `lgpm init`?
 				- Yes. `lgpm init` does not automatically run any installs.
-If you want to utilize the `"postinstall"` hook or maintain Node dependencies, run `npm install` (or your preferred package manager’s install command) yourself.
+If you want to utilize the `"postinstall"` hook, run `npm install` or your preferred install command yourself.
 			- #### Does `lgpm init` prompt me for advanced configuration?
 				- Not yet.
 The current version is non-interactive and creates only what’s necessary to get started.
 Additional prompts or interactive fields may appear in later versions.